ashukesharwani/Chotta_Bazaar/README.md

 6. **SALES**:

-     This page enables salespeople to sell products by simply entering the product ID and the amount.
+This page enables salespeople to sell products by simply entering the product ID and the quantity.
 As sales are launched, the page also immediately removes the sales goods from the database.

 <img src="https://user-images.githubusercontent.com/83163103/183296614-16adfdcd-b447-4f62-ba63-1c42262664ae.png">